hazelcast/hazelcast/docs/design/sql/16-partition-aware-client.md

 statements.

 However, the operation is still much slower than the `IMap` counterparts.
-The main reason is that the client sending a query picks a random member to execute the query, unaware of the partition owner.
+The main design issue is that the client sending a query picks a random member to execute the query, unaware of the partition owner.

 The original idea to fix this was to use a kind of client-side plan cache.
 Along with the query result, the cluster will send a plan to the client telling it